Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: States Detected by Corollary

-In this section, we expound upon the implementation of \cref{col:GME-Wigner-witness} through Witnesses~\ref{wit:P}~and~\ref{wit:D-BS} by providing examples of detected GME states.
-We first characterize different families of GME states that are directly revealed by the corollary with the integral performed over the whole of phase space, \emph{i.e.}~with $\omega = \mathbb{C}$, before going into the specifics of either witness.
+In this section, we expand upon the implementation of \cref{col:GME-Wigner-witness} through the witnesses in Secs.~\ref{wit:P}~and~\ref{wit:D-BS} by providing examples of detected GME states.
+We first characterize different families of GME states that are directly revealed by the corollary with the integral performed over the whole of phase space, i.e., with $\omega = \mathbb{C}$, before going into the specifics of either witness.

-Afterwards, we study how well these states are detected by Witness~\ref{wit:P} when the integral is instead performed over a finite region of phase space $\omega \subsetneq \mathbb{C}$.
-Lastly, we discuss how the same states can be detected with few measurement settings using Witness~\ref{wit:D-BS}, which implements a hybrid Wigner and characteristic function measurement of the state.
+Afterwards, we study how well these states are detected by the witness in Sec.~\ref{wit:P} when the integral is instead performed over a finite region of phase space $\omega \subsetneq \mathbb{C}$.
+Last, we discuss how the same states can be detected with few measurement settings using the witness in Sec.~\ref{wit:D-BS}, which implements a hybrid Wigner and characteristic function measurement of the state.

-\subsection{GME Generated via Vacuum Interference}
+\subsection{GME generated via vacuum interference}